San7o/kivebpf/docs/DESIGN.md

 # Overview

-This section contains a brief description of how the application works, Its parts and how they interact with each other.
+This section contains a brief description of how the application works, its parts and how they interact with each other.

 <a name="description"></a>